ParrotSec/documentation/src/en/general-usage-docker.md

 Note that the first port is the port that will be opened on your host, and the second one is the container port to bind to.

-Here a reference usage of the **-p** flag:
+Here is a reference usage of the **-p** flag:

 `-p <host port>:<container port>` (e.g. `-p 8080:80`) \
 `-p <host port>:<container port>/<protocol>` (e.g. `-p 8080:80/tcp`) \
 \
 `-p <address>:<host port>:<container port>` (e.g. `-p 192.168.1.30:8080:80`) \
-in case of multiple adresses on host network.
+in case of multiple addresses on host network.

 #### Use network host instead of docker NAT ####